peteroupc/peteroupc.github.io/colorgen.md

 - the adopted white point is the D65 white point,
 - the tristimulus values (e.g., from `SpectrumToTristim()`) will be a relative [XYZ color](#CIE_XYZ) such that Y ranges from 0 for "absolute black" to 1 for the D65 white point,
 - the idiom `XYZTosRGB(SpectrumToTristim())` computes, in companded sRGB, the perceived color of the stimulus, and
-- the idiom `XYZTosRGB(CMF(wavelength))` computes, in companded sRGB, the perceived color of a light source that emits light only at the wavelength `wavelength` (a _monochromatic stimulus_), where the wavelength is expressed in nm.
+- the idiom `XYZTosRGB(CMF(wl))` computes, in companded sRGB, the perceived color of a light source that emits light only at the wavelength `wl` (a _monochromatic stimulus_), where the wavelength is expressed in nm.

 <a id=Color_Temperature></a>
 ### Color Temperature